Real-life career videos and ideas for your future

 At the moment there are not enough software developers in the UK to fill the jobs available.
 Demand for software developers is set to rise over the coming years and the tech industry is also expected to grow.

-Alongside standard job sites, look out for specialist recruitment agencies such as Bubble Jobs or local networks such as Wired Sussex (keep an eye out for similar networks where you live).
+Alongside standard job sites, look out for specialist recruitment agencies such as Bubble Jobs or local networks and industry groups.